It Crawled into My Hand, Honest: Musical style

 In 1967, The Fugs' sound had developed considerably from their early works such as The Fugs First Album, with several complex and interesting compositions.
 This was partly due to personnel changes; Charles Larkey, an excellent bassist, and Ken Pine, a skilled guitarist were added in 1967 and played on both this and the preceding album Tenderness Junction.
 Session musicians also added to the depth of the work; Band leader Sanders later stated:

 For back-up harmonies, we used some fine singers who had worked as Harry Belafonte's harmonists.
 You can hear them, say, on "Wide, Wide River," and "When the Mode of the Music Changes".

 Described as "ambitious and extravagant sounding", It Crawled Into My Hand, Honest takes the form of a sound collage with tracks linked by snippets of chants, prayers and exorcisms.
 Kris Needs of Record Collector describes the album as a "total collage assault".
 Chuck Foster of The Big Takeover highlights the eclectic nature of the first side of the album, veering between psychedelic rock, country, blues and easy listening, while drawing attention to the "strange sound collage of songs and vocal snippets" that forms the second side.
 Sanders said he intended the second side of the album be a "like a long collage".
 Richie Unterberger said that the integration of a "side-long suite" was comparable to the Mothers of Invention's We're Only in It for the Money and the Holy Modal Rounders' The Moray Eels Eat the Holy Modal Rounders, both also from 1968.
-Writing for AllMusic, he similarly said that the album beings with "five discrete tracks" before moving into a "cut-and-paste of tracks varying in length from three seconds to four minutes, the stylistic jump-cuts similar to those employed by the Mothers of Invention in the same era."
+Writing for AllMusic, he similarly said that the album begins with "five discrete tracks" before moving into a "cut-and-paste of tracks varying in length from three seconds to four minutes, the stylistic jump-cuts similar to those employed by the Mothers of Invention in the same era."